More parking break assemblies.

 Trim Control Chains

 McFarlane offers the trim control chains for Cessna single engine and most Beechcraft aircraft.
 Don't forget to replace your trim control chains!

 Buy Complete Kits and Save!

-McFarlane has compete flight control cable and trim chain kits required to service most single engine aircraft from the Cessna model 120 through model 210 and cable kits for most Piper single engine airplanes.
+McFarlane has compete flight control cable and trim chain kits required to service most single engine aircraft from the Cessna model 120 through model 210 and cable kits for most Beechcraft and Piper single engine airplanes.
 Most of the light aircraft fleet has seen many years of service and have endured many flight hours.
 Worn, rusty and frayed cables are now common.
 It is a tedious, time consuming job to research the part manuals for all of the cables required for a complete aircraft.
 McFarlane has done the research and has all of the part numbers for your aircraft.